-Figure 11-17 Periodic Ranging - CM View
+Figure 9-17.
+Periodic Ranging - CM View

-11.3.2 Changing Upstream Channel Descriptor Message Parameters
+9.3.2 Changing Upstream Burst Parameters

-Whenever the CMTS is to change any of the upstream burst characteristics specified in the Upstream Channel Descriptor (UCD) message (see Section 8.3.3), it must provide for an orderly transition from the old values to the new values by all CMs.
-Whenever the CMTS is to change any of the upstream characteristics, it MUST announce the new values in an UCD message, and the Configuration Change Count field in that UCD message MUST be incremented to indicate that a value has changed.
+Whenever the CMTS is to change any of the upstream burst characteristics, it must provide for an orderly transition from the old values to the new values by all CMs.
+Whenever the CMTS is to change any of the upstream burst values, it MUST announce the new values in an Upstream Channel Descriptor message, and the Configuration Change Count field MUST be incremented to indicate that a value has changed.

-After transmitting one or more UCD messages with the new value, the CMTS transmits a MAP message with a UCD Change Count matching the new Configuration Change Count.
+After transmitting one or more UCD messages with the new value, the CMTS transmits a MAP message with a UCD Count matching the new Configuration Change Count.
 The first interval in the MAP MUST be a data grant of at least 1 millisecond to the null Service ID (zero).
-In the case of S-CDMA channels, that grant to the null Service ID MUST be at least the longer of 1ms or the duration of 2 S-CDMA frames to allow for the latency of the S-CDMA framing, and the Start Time of the MAP with the new UCD Change Count MUST correspond to the beginning of an S-CDMA frame.
-The CMTS MUST allow this time for cable modems to change their PMD sublayer parameters to match the new set.
-This time is independent of the lead time the CMTS needed to allow for in transmitting the MAP (see Section 9.1.5).
-The CMTS MUST transmit the new UCD message early enough that the CM receives the UCD message at least the UCD Processing Time (see Annex B) prior to the time the first MAP using the new UCD parameters arrives at the CM.
+That is, the CMTS MUST allow one millisecond for cable modems to change their PMD sublayer parameters to match the new set.
+This millisecond is in addition to other MAP timing constraints (see Section 7.1.5).